Preparing for a Modern Practice

 The development of logical thinking was quite natural, as man struggled with various new and complex tasks.
 As a tool for solving mathematical and scientific problems, it works fairly well... however it also has some very serious flaws, which make it unsuitable for resolving moral and spiritual issues.

-Ancient peoples were not burdened by such a restrictive system of thinking.
+Ancient people were not burdened by such a restrictive system of thinking.
 They trusted their instincts, and were better able to perceive the presence of the Goddess, spirit-energies, and other metaphysical events.
-If we are to attain the sort of insights, sensitivity and awareness which they once possesed, some major modifications to our current way of thinking will have to occur.
+If we are to attain the sort of insights, sensitivity and awareness that they once possesed, some major modifications to our current way of thinking will have to occur.

-This practice is not a recent discovery... in fact, thousands of years ago people began to realize the inherent limitations of logic, with it's rather artificial definitions and conventions.
-As a result, a discipline known as Zen evolved.
+This method is not a recent discovery... in fact, centuries ago certain people began to realize the inherent limitations of logic, with it's rather artificial definitions and conventions.
+As a result, a practice known as Zen evolved.
 I believe this practice can be very useful to us, so I would like to present some basic information about it.
 Should you decide to pursue it, there are many good books available on the subject.

-Zen is an outgrowth of Buddhism, which originated in India.
-From there it spread to China and Japan.
-Unlike other sects of Buddhism, Zen involves no deities or metaphysical beliefs.
-It is therefore not actually a religion... it is a special way of thinking, based on the realization that life is in many ways illogical, mysterious, and in some cases even incomprehensible.
-In such circumstances, logic alone can not enable us to find our way... indeed, it can even obstruct our ability to perceive true reality and live fully in the moment.
-Consequently, Zen aims at attaining spiritual and intellectual enlightenment by transcending logic.
+Although Zen is an outgrowth of Buddhism, it involves no deities or metaphysical beliefs.
+It is therefore not a religion... it is perhaps best described as a "special way of thinking", based on the realization that life can often be illogical, mysterious, and in some cases even incomprehensible.
+In such circumstances, logic alone can not enable us to find our way... indeed, it can even obstruct our ability to perceive true reality.

 Another primary teaching of Zen relates to our view of the world.
-Most of us have developed (or were taught) certain prejudices, biases, and other preconceived ideas, which interfere with our ability to see things as they really are... and this "disconnection" from reality is yet another cause of unhappiness and poor decision-making.
-By eliminating these biases we can begin to judge people and events on their real merits, and this brings us much closer to the world around us, in many ways.
+Most of us have developed (or were taught) certain prejudices, biases, and other preconceived ideas, which interfere with our ability to properly interpret what we see around us.
+Eliminating these restrictive preconceived notions is like having a veil lifted from our sight, allowing us to finally perceive things as they truly are.

 Meditation does not require us to sit on the floor in lotus-position.
 It simply involves a brief period of peace and quiet, during which time you think of absolutely nothing.
-Of course that's not as easy as it sounds... it definitely takes some practice.
-However, by shutting down the conscious mind for a short time, those mental resources are made available to the subconscious, which is then able to catch up on it's back-log of work.
+That's actually not as easy as it sounds... it definitely takes some practice.
+However, by shutting down the conscious mind for a short time, those mental resources become available to the subconscious, which is then able to catch up on it's back-log of work.
 The result is feeling very refreshed and clear, and being much better able to deal with the challenges of daily life.
 Although it may seem a bit odd by our modern western standards, the benefits of meditation are actually very significant and very real.

-Self-improvement techniques such as these can help us to achieve a far better way of thinking.
-Once we have put all of the intellectual conventions, rules of logic, and other artificial contrivances of western civilization into their proper place, we may return once again to the unfettered state of consciousness enjoyed by our ancient ancestors... and begin to perceive the spiritual and metaphysical world around us, in a very direct and remarkable way.
+Self-improvement techniques such as described in this chapter will help you to achieve your goals.
+Only after we have put all of the intellectual conventions, rules of logic, and other artificial contrivances of western civilization into their proper place, may we return once again to the unfettered state of consciousness enjoyed by our ancient ancestors... and begin to perceive the spiritual and metaphysical world around us, in a very direct and remarkable way.